pixelnest/pixelnest.github.io/tutorials/2d-game-unity/deployment/index.md

 links:
   summary: ../table-of-contents
   previous: ../menus
-  next: ../animations
+  next: ../conclusion
 ---

-And _this is it_.
+The game is ready.
 The last thing we have to do is to create an executable that you can distribute.
 It's going to be short, because deploying with Unity is (fairly) easy.

 # Build Settings, Pt.
 2